 Be aware that not all airplanes transmit ADS-B data just yet, and not all geographical areas have a volunteer receiving ADS-B radio transmissions from nearby aircraft.
 Consider running your own receiver and feeding the results to ADS-B Exchange if you want to help improve this skill in your geographical area.

-Please donate as little as you’d like toward that cost via:
+Please donate whatever you’d like toward these costs:

 Aircraft Radar and its supporting services are open-source: